harucsx/Algorithm-Study/README.md

 # Algorithm-Study

-This is the repository used by Gukyeong Jung and Yohan Bae for solving algorithmic problems.
+This repository belonged to Gukyeong Jung and Yohan Bae is for solving algorithmic problems.

 ## File name format
     (Website)/(Problem name or number)_(username).c